Skip navigation

 When levels are low it can have a large impact on the performance of your heat pump.
 Refrigerant is a vital component in the heat pump cycle.
 It plays a central role in the heat transfer process that enables the heat pump to provide both heating and cooling.

 Refrigerant is responsible for absorbing heat from the indoor air during the heating mode and releasing heat outdoors during the cooling mode.
 When refrigerant levels are low due to a leak in the system, the heat transfer process becomes less efficient.
-This means that the heat pump will struggle to extract and deliver the desired amount of heat, lowering performance.
+The heat pump will struggle to extract and release heat efficiently, leading to higher energy consumption and elevated utility bills.
+For more insight into sustainable HVAC solutions, check out how heat pumps can curb emissions and save money.
 The heat pump has to work harder and longer to achieve the desired indoor temperature.
 This increased workload translates into higher energy consumption, leading to elevated utility bills.

 Outdoor Unit Problems

 Issues with the outdoor unit such as a faulty control board or sensor can prevent the heat pump from switching to cooling mode.
+If your system is aging or facing frequent breakdowns, it might be time to learn about the benefits of installing a new heat pump to improve comfort and energy efficiency in the long run.
 You can inspect the outdoor unit for any visible damage or issues.
 If everything appears normal but the cooling mode still won’t engage, schedule a professional inspection and repair.

 A heat pump’s inability to switch to cooling mode can stem from various factors, ranging from thermostat issues to mechanical problems within the system.
 Troubleshooting and addressing these issues promptly are essential to restore your heat pump’s proper functioning and ensure your comfort during warmer months.